 Ikea’s vision is to “create a better everyday life for the many people” by offering affordable, well-designed, functional furniture that anyone can enjoy.
 And just to show how wide-ranging their furniture is, their brilliant “Real Life Series” marketing campaign recreated famous pop culture living rooms from TV shows like The Simpsons, Friends, and Stranger Things.

-Beyond the immediate recognition (and nostalgia) of these spaces, Ikea effectively tapped into their playful nature while telling their core brand story: That their products can create a home for anyone, whether it’s an all-American suburban family or a group of hip professionals in New York.
+Beyond the immediate recognition (and nostalgia) of these spaces, Ikea effectively tapped into their playful nature while telling their core brand story: That their products can create a home for anyone, whether it’s an all-American suburban family or a group of young professionals in New York.

 What you can learn: No matter what you do, your product or service provides value to people.
 Communicating this story in your marketing campaigns is crucial to connect with people, so look for ways to reinforce it in creative ways.
 For a little more inspiration, check out these examples of creative storytelling for boring products, and try these tips to tell your brand story in your next campaign.

-Tip 3: Lead With Your Values
+Tip 3: Lead with your values.

 The Campaign: “Cities Talk Back” by Lyft